-It fact, the premise that this is an “overlawyered” issue is completely false.
-There is no indication that there is a lawyer even involved in the filing of this lawsuit.
+It fact, the premise that this is an “overlawyered” issue is false.
+There is no sign that there is a lawyer even involved in the filing of this lawsuit.
 This guy goes around filing lawsuits.
 How do you stop someone from doing that short of making it a jailable offense?
-Of course, if we do that, then we hear that we are overlawyered for prosecuting someone for exercising their rights.
-No matter what we do, the conclusion is overlawyered.
+If we do that, then we hear that we are over lawyered for prosecuting someone for exercising their rights.
+No matter what we do, the conclusion is over lawyered.

-I’ve said before I’m read Overlawyered regularly and I like it and even agree with a large number of the posts and, to a differing extent, I agree with the underlying premise of the blog.
+I’ve said before I’m read Overlawyered regularly and I like it and even agree with many the posts and, to a differing extent, I agree with the underlying premise of the blog.
 But I don’t think intellectually fair to lump cases like this into the overlawyered bucket.
-This case belongs on the “I’m Against Crazy People” blog.
+This case belongs in the “I’m Against Crazy People” blog.